 - Returning the payment will assist in other collection.

-- With your or the National Taxpayer Advocate's (NTA) consent, returning the payment is in your the best interest (as determined by the NTA) and the government.
+- With your or the National Taxpayer Advocate's (NTA) consent, returning the payment is in your (as determined by the NTA) and the government's best interest.

 A request for return of levy proceeds must be made within nine months of when the levy started.
 Since levies on wages and Social Security benefits are ongoing, it is important to ask the IRS to return the proceeds within nine months.